 If you feel that your child's attitude and behavior have changed drastically—for example, if he's clearly obsessed with the game and acts out with severe hostility when unable to play—you may need to seek professional assistance.
 Therapy can uncover underlying problems that may be contributing to the addiction.
 We should note that this is a last resort that would come into play only in extreme situations.
 In most cases, gaming can be controlled with consistent enforcement of stricter rules.

-If you think it's time to get the help of a trained therapist, our Counseling department can provide you with referrals to specialists practicing in your area.
-Our counselors would also be more than happy to discuss your situation with you over the phone.
+If you think it's time to get the help of a trained therapist, call us.
+Our Counseling department can provide you with referrals to specialists practicing in your area.
+They'd also be more than happy to discuss your situation with you over the phone.

 Parents' Guide to Video Games